Tips from past JETs!

 1. Comparing does not a happy JET make

 Try not to compare your arrangements with other JETs because someone will always have it better than you do.
-Like the famous quote, “The grass is always greener on the other side.”
 This is your home for at least the next year, so make the best of your situation.

 Decorating your place makes a huge difference.
 Simply by putting up your personal belongings around the house, like pictures, posters, books, magazines, and anything from home, your house or apartment will begin to feel more like a home.
 It’s your home, and it’s worth the investment- make it a place you like being in.

 If you had a predecessor, hopefully you already have a TV, electric heater, electric fans, etc. For anything else, check out Sayonara Sale pages on Facebook, or second hand shops like Off House if you want to save money.